 The Black List (AKA Pay us $25/month and your script, if it’s good enough, might get seen by the right people)

-I never used the Black List as a screenwriter, but I can say two good things about them:
+I never used the Black List as a screenwriter, but I can say three things I know about them:

 So take a chance on Inktip?
 Or take a chance on The Black List?

-It’s pretty disappointing as a peer working the screenwriting services industry to be continually refused admittance into Inktip as a Producer just because I also run a script consulting business.
+Sure, it’s a bit disappointing as a peer working in the screenwriting services industry to have my production team continually refused admittance into Inktip as a Producer just because I’m a peer working in the screenwriting services industry.
 My thought is: if I wanted to “poach” Inktip’s users (e.g. contact all the screenwriters on Inktip and say “Hey!
 Come buy script consulting from me!”), quite simply, two things would happen:

 1) Any screenwriter with half a brain would say “Buzz off, jerk!
-I didn’t pay $60 to Inktip to have some third party business solicit me.”
+I’m not paying Inktip just to have some third party business solicit me.”

-and 2) Inktip would spot my transgression immediately and boot me.
+and 2) Inktip would spot any such transgression immediately and boot me.

-After having giving them full disclosure up front on the multiple occasions over the years I respectfully requested access, it boggles my admittedly small mind that it hasn’t ever occurred to Inktip that if I was truly interested, not in accessing Inktip as an indie producer in search of material for my companies, Brooklyn Reptyle and The Double Aught Film Concern, but in poaching their users for my script notes business, it would make infinitely more sense for me to use a false name, or borrow a name from IMDB in order to gain access, or at the very least not tell them that I run a script consulting business..
+After having giving them full disclosure up front on the multiple occasions over the years I respectfully requested access, it boggles my admittedly small mind that it hasn’t ever occurred to Inktip that if I was truly interested, not in accessing Inktip as an indie producer in search of material for my companies, Brooklyn Reptyle and The Double Aught Film Concern, but in poaching their users for my script notes business, it would make infinitely more sense for me to use a false name, or borrow a name from IMDB in order to gain access, or at the very least not tell them that I run a script reading bu siness.
 For Christ’s sake, people!
 Eat a pot brownie or something.
 Chill.
-The world isn’t coming to get you, Barbara.
+They’re not coming to get you, Barbara.

-I can only conclude that, while I assume Inktip must be a great alternative for some writers out there (and for some producers), Inktip must be desperately afraid of losing business somehow.
+So I can only conclude that, while I assume Inktip must be an alternative for some really desperate writers out there (and for some really low-rung producers), Inktip must be desperately afraid of losing business somehow.
 And any business that afraid of losing business, or that paranoid, in my opinion, is probably not something I’m comfortable throwing money at.

-So if I had to… and I mean gun-to-the-head-had-to, choose between Inktip and The Black List, I’d pinch my nose and take my chances with The Black List, as Inktip seems to be operating from a place of pure, unmitigated terror when it comes to letting independent producers who happen to run script analysis companies into their site.
+So if I had to… and I mean gun-to-the-head-had-to, choose between Inktip and The Black List, I’d probably just tell them to shoot me.
+(I’ve led a good long life.)
+Whatever you choose, whether it’s a paid site like The Black List or a free site like Script Revolution or Script Mother, be careful.
+And watch out for nuts.
+As I mentioned, Inktip seems to be operating from a place of pure, unmitigated terror when it comes to letting independent producers who happen to run script analysis companies into their site.
 And terror, my friends, is not sexy.

 Selling services like script notes and feedback and helping writers, yes.
 Even script contests, yes.
 But selling the potential of access and exposure, no.